Schism in Hungarian Jewry: The secession

-After a rapid elections process, 130 Orthodox delegates from across the country convened in Pesth on 9 August 1870, in the Tigris Hotel.
+After a rapid elections process, 130 Orthodox delegates from across the country convened in Pest on 9 August 1870, in the Tigris Hotel.
 The debates were quick, and ended on the 24th.
 A provisional administrative body, "The Autonomous Executive Committee of the Jewish Orthodox Faithful in Hungary and Transylvania" (A magyarországi és erdélyi izraelita autonom orthodox hitfelekezet közvetítő bizottsága) was established, headed by Ignac Reich of the Guardians.
 The Committee was meant to be replaced soon by a permanent directory.
 In the assembly, the Orthodox declared full allegiance to the Shulchan Aruch.
 Among other measures, they decreed that a rabbi could be appointed in a community only if he had recommendations from three recognized ones.
 They decided not to abolish Jewish public schools in communities that already had such, but to enact simultaneous education where there were none.
 The proposed Orthodox organization had a much looser structure than the Congressional one, and the congregations retained greater independence from the central administration.
 Eötvös died on 2 February 1871, and was replaced by Tivadar Pauler.
 On 2 March 1871 the Congressional organ, the National Jewish Bureau (Az Izraeliták Országos Irodája), was formed and immediately recognized by the government.
 On 15 November 1871, Pauler also recognized the Orthodox Executive Committee.
 The Schism was now a legal reality.

 Across Hungary, communities were torn between the camps.
 Virtually all Neolog-dominated congregations joined the National Bureau; members of those were known as "Congressionals" (Kongresszusi), though "Neolog" – which entered the Orthodox discourse as a term for the progressives in Hungary not long before the Congress – became synonymous with it.
-In Pesth, by far the largest progressive community, the local Orthodox were among the first in the land to secede, forming a separate congregation that joined the Executive Committee.
+In Pest, by far the largest progressive community, the local Orthodox were among the first in the land to secede, forming a separate congregation that joined the Executive Committee.
 In Ungvar, the largest city in Unterland, a small dissident faction that formed already in early 1869 chose to ignore the conservative majority's boycott of the elections to the Bureau, and joined it.
 Another minority group did so in the heavily traditional Pressburg in March 1872, at the wake of Benjamin Sofer's death.
 Similar divisions, many stemming from local disputes that could now be institutionalized under the new laws, occurred in numerous other settlements for years to come; in 1888, the Ministry of Religions ordered that those who left an established community were to continue paying their membership fees for five further years, to tame the administrative chaos.